AlexHeyman/AlexHeyman.github.io/README.md

-This is the personal website of Andrew Heyman.
+This is the personal website of Alex Heyman.